 “I’ll treasure everything about the experience, and it would be great to do it again!”

-In different corners of the world, 76 students from the 10 INU member universities joined the first virtual International student seminar, via laptops and phones from their own homes, bedrooms and kitchen tables.
-It was the first year that the seminar was delivered online, and whilst we missed being together at Hiroshima University (where the seminar is usually held), the spirit of the seminar was retained and enjoyed by all in its online format.
+In different corners of the world, 76 students from the 10 INU member universities joined the first virtual International Student Seminar.
+Whilst we missed being together at Hiroshima University (where the seminar is usually held), the spirit of the seminar was retained and enjoyed by all in its online format.
 The diversity of the students and speakers in terms of culture and disciplines, created eye-opening discussions and learning opportunities.

 The depth of intercultural learning and understanding was as strong as ever, with the student participants delving into the topic of global inequalities with passion and eagerness to learn and share their own experiences and viewpoints.